24/7 Helpline

 That depends on where you live.

-The primary aim of local authority addiction services is crime reduction.
+Firstly, the primary aim of local authority addiction services is crime reduction.

-All local services provide methadone (or buprenorphine) to those who need it.
+Moreover, all local services provide methadone (or buprenorphine) to those who need it.

 NHS Addiction Detox Services.
 Heroin needle spoon lighter